RTEMS/rtems-docs/filesystem/system_init.rst

 Base Filesystem Mounting
 ------------------------

-At present, the first file system to be mounted is the ‘In Memory File System’.
+At present, the first file system to be mounted is the 'In Memory File System'.
 It is mounted using a standard MOUNT() command in which the mount point is NULL.
 This flags the mount as the first file system to be registered under the operating system and appropriate initialization of file system management information is performed (See figures 4 and 5).
 If a